-Visit our website and click the “Apply Now” button on our homepage.
+Visit the SELSA website and click the “Apply Now” button on the homepage.
 Note that applications open in January and the “Apply Now” button will not be visible until this date.

 Is there an application or registration fee?

-No. SELA is offered free of charge to students in the Faculty of Engineering.
-It is mainly funded by sponsorship from industry, with some support from the Faculty of Engineering.
+No. SELSA is mainly funded by sponsorship from industry, with support from the Faculty of Engineering.

 Do I need to have achieved particular academic grades in order to apply?